linphone-40685558/group3-coursework/usecases/usecase19.md

 ## Primary Actor

-User
+Researcher

 ## Trigger

-A request for a global population report is made.
+A request for capital cities' information with region-specific (Eg.Southeast Asia) data is made.

 ## Main Success Scenario

-Administrator requests a report on the population of capital cities in the world.
+- User provides a region (Eg. Southeast Asia) and requests a capital cities information report organized by population.

-The system retrieves population data for all countries.
+- The system retrieves population data for all capital cities.

-The system sorts countries by population in descending order.
+- The system sorts capital cities by population in descending order.

-A report is generated and made available for analysis.
+- A capital city report is generated and made available for analysis.

 ## Extensions

-If no population data exists for one or more countries, the system marks them as "-"
+If the provided region is not in the database, the system will print an error message - "Region not found.
+Please check the region name and try again."

 ## Sub-Variations